-I kept cooking and my recipe books kept increasing so in 2014 I decided to open a new food blog (as escape from the menial job that I’m forced to do to earn a living), this time in English and I promised to myself that this time I would not gave up; I had to persevere if I really wanted it to be my future career.
+I kept cooking and my recipe books kept increasing, so in 2014 I decided to open a food blog (as an escape from my day job), and I promised to myself I would not give up; I had to persevere if I really wanted it to be my future career.

 - Cheese, lots of cheese.
 There's no need to add anything else here.

 - Pasta.
 Especially if handmade, a good dish of pasta is good for the soul.
 Pasta is almost sacred to me.

 - The smell of summer breeze.
 As soon as the temperature raises, I love the smell of the air, especially in the morning and after dark.

 - The sound of walking on fine gravel.
 I know it may be weird but I really love this sound, it relaxes me.

 - Seeing new places.
 I love to travel and especially go to Countries I've never been to before.

 - Walking in nature.
 There's nothing better than taking a long walk in the countryside.
 I mostly like the sunny winter days (if it's not too cold).

 - Truffles.
 I hear they are delicious but unfortunately, the smell gives me nausea so it's a no-no for me.